-Step 1 If you used Microsoft Certificate Services to issue the certificates, continue with Step 2.

-If you used another application or an external certification authority to issue the certificates, skip to Step 21 to upload the trust certificates, in base-64-encoded X.509 format, to the root certificate store on the Connection server.

-- Step 2 On the server on which you installed Microsoft Certificate Services, log on to Windows by using an account that is a member of the local Administrators group. - Step 3 On the Windows Start menu, click Programs > Administrative Tools > Certification Authority. - Step 4 In the left pane, expand Certification Authority (Local). - Step 5 Right-click the name of the certification authority, and click Properties.

-- Step 6 In the <Certification authority name> Properties dialog box, on the General tab, in the CA Certificates list, click the name of one of the certificates that you issued for the Exchange servers. - Step 7 Click View Certificate. - Step 8 In the Certificate dialog box, click the Details tab. - Step 9 Click Copy to File. - Step 10 On the Welcome to the Certificate Export Wizard page, click Next. - Step 11 On the Export File Format page, click Base-64 Encoded X.509 (.CER). - Step 12 Click Next. - Step 13 On the File to Export page, enter a temporary path and file name for the trust certificate (for example, c:\cacert.pem).
+- Step 1 If you used Microsoft Certificate Services to issue the certificates, continue with Step 2.
+If you used another application or an external certification authority to issue the certificates, skip to Step 21 to upload the trust certificates, in base-64-encoded X.509 format, to the root certificate store on the Unity Connection server.
+Step 2 On the server on which you installed Microsoft Certificate Services, sign in to Windows by using an account that is a member of the local Administrators group.
+On the Windows Start menu, select Programs > Administrative Tools > Certification Authority.
+Step 3 Step 4 In the left pane, expand Certification Authority (Local).
+Step 5 Right-click the name of the certification authority, and select Properties.
+Step 6 In the <Certification authority name> Properties dialog box, on the General tab, in the CA Certificates list, select the name of one of the certificates that you issued for the Exchange servers.
+Step 7 Select View Certificate.
+Step 8 In the Certificate dialog box, select the Details tab.
+Step 9 Select Copy to File.
+Step 10 On the Welcome to the Certificate Export Wizard page, select Next.
+Step 11 On the Export File Format page, select Base-64 Encoded X.509 (.CER).
+Step 12 Select Next.
+On the File to Export page, enter a temporary path and filename for the trust certificate (for example, Step 13 c:\cacert.pem).
 Use the filename extension .pem.

-The trust certificate must have a .pem filename extension or you will not be able to upload it on the Connection server.

-- Step 14 Write down the path and file name because you will need it later in this procedure. - Step 15 Click Next. - Step 16 On the Completing the Certificate Export Wizard page, click Finish. - Step 17 Click OK to close the "Export successful" message box. - Step 18 Click OK to close the Certificate dialog box. - Step 19 Click OK to close the <Server name> Properties dialog box. - Step 20 Close Certification Authority. - Step 21 Copy the trust certificate to a network location that is accessible to the Connection server. - Step 22 On the Connection server, log on to Cisco Unified Operating System Administration. - Step 23 On the Security menu, click Certificate Management. - Step 24 On the Certificate List page, click Upload Certificate. - Step 25 On the Upload Certificate page, in the Certificate Name list, click Connection-trust. - Step 26 In the Root Certificate field, enter the name of the certificate file that you issued using Microsoft Certificate Services or another certification authority, or that you got from a CA. - Step 27 Click Browse. - Step 28 In the Choose File dialog box, browse to the location of the certificate file, click the name of the file, and click Open. - Step 29 On the Upload Certificate page, click Upload File. - Step 30 When the Status area reports that the upload succeeded, click Close. - Step 31 If you issued certificates or had them issued by more than one certification authority, repeat Step 24 through Step 30 for each trust certificate.
+Caution The trust certificate must have a .pem filename extension or you will not be able to upload it on the Unity Connection server.
+Step 14 Write down the path and filename because you will need it later in this procedure. - Step 15 Select Next. - Step 16 On the Completing the Certificate Export Wizard page, select Finish. - Step 17 Select OK to close the "Export successful" message box. - Step 18 Select OK to close the Certificate dialog box. - Step 19 Select OK to close the <Server name> Properties dialog box. - Step 20 Close Certification Authority. - Step 21 Copy the trust certificate to a network location that is accessible to the Unity Connection server. - Step 22 On the Unity Connection server, sign in to Cisco Unified Operating System Administration. - Step 23 On the Security menu, select Certificate Management. - Step 24 On the Certificate List page, select Upload Certificate. - Step 25 On the Upload Certificate page, in the Certificate Name list, select Unity Connection-trust. - Step 26 In the Root Certificate field, enter the name of the certificate file that you issued using Microsoft Certificate Services or another certification authority, or that you got from a CA. - Step 27 Select Browse.

+- Step 28 In the Choose File dialog box, browse to the location of the certificate file, select the name of the file, and select Open. - Step 29 On the Upload Certificate page, select Upload File. - Step 30 When the Status area reports that the upload succeeded, select Close. - Step 31 If you issued certificates or had them issued by more than one certification authority, repeat Step 24 through Step 30 for each trust certificate.

-Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access
+Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access in Cisco Unity Connection

-In Cisco Unity Connection Administration, you create and configure one IMAP Service for each Exchange server that contains emails that you want licensed Connection users to be able to access.
+In Cisco Unity Connection Administration, you create and configure one IMAP Service for each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-To Specify the Exchange Servers on Which Cisco Unity Connection Users Can Access Emails
+To Specify the Exchange Servers on Which Cisco Unity Connection Users Can Access Emails in Cisco Unity Connection